Kelmscott Manor: 21st century

 The manor was in a precarious state of decay when passed to The Society and much of the 1960s work was to make sure that the manor house did not deteriorate further.
 Most of the main roof beams were rotten which meant that a lot of the structure needed to be replaced.
 Internal walls and floors were strengthened and a new porch added to the North entrance.
 The associated barns were purchased by the Society in the 1970s and converted into a shop and tearoom.

 The internal décor today is substantially that of Morris, and includes many of his famous textile patterns as well as much of his furniture.
 Visitors can explore all three floors of the manor, including the attic spaces which would originally have been used by farm labourers.
 Morris's bedroom contains many of his original books, and a collection of Dürer prints.
 Other rooms display furniture from Red House in Bexleyheath, Kelmscott House in Hammersmith and other family homes.
 There are also further works by Rossetti, Sir Edward Burne-Jones, and Pieter Brueghel the Younger.

 The manor was reopened in April 2022 after a major restoration project undertaken by the Society.
 The work, funded by grants totalling £6m from the National Lottery Heritage Fund and the Kelmscott: Past Present and Future campaign, has seen extensive work undertaken to the structure of the house, as well as renovation of the interior.
 The manor is a Grade I listed building.
+The manor's annual visitorship is 26,000.